 |Coordinate Geometry||Inverse Trigonometry||Differential Equations||Vectors|

-The questions in JEE Advanced are focussed more on testing conceptual clarity and application-based knowledge, therefore, practice mixed variations of problems from multiple reference books.
-To crack this exam, focus equally on all three subjects.
+The questions that are asked in JEE Advanced are focussed more on testing conceptual clarity and application-based knowledge, therefore, candidates should practice mixed variations of problems from multiple reference books.
+To crack this exam, they should focus equally on all three subjects.
 The exam is highly uncertain and questions can be expected from anywhere, therefore, examine your strengths and prepare a suitable study plan based on the topics included in the syllabus.

 Best Books For JEE Advanced